Connecticut Sun vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sun Home/Away Splits

-- The Sun's offense has been much better in home games (86.9 PPG) compared to away games (81.1 PPG).
-Meanwhile, their defense has been worse at home (80.3 PPG allowed) compared to away games (77.4 PPG allowed).
+- So far in 2023, the Sun's offense has been much better at home, where they score 86.5 points per game, compared to on the road, where they put up 81.1 per game.
+On the defensive side of the ball, they have been worse in home games, where they allow 79.5 points per game, versus on the road, where they allow their opponents to average 77.4 per game.

-- In home games, Connecticut averages 34.9 rebounds per game and allow its opponents to grab 33.3, while on the road it averages 32.9 per game and allows 35.2.
-On average, the Sun collect more assists at home than they do on the road (22.2 at home, 20.2 on the road).
+- At home, Connecticut averages 34.7 rebounds per game and allow its opponents to pull down 33.8, while on the road it averages 32.9 per game and allows 35.2.
+The Sun average 1.8 more assists at home compared to on the road in 2023 (22 at home, 20.2 on the road).

-- This year, the Sun are averaging 7.5 made three-pointers per game at home and 6.5 on the road (making 39.7% from distance in home games compared to 33.6% on the road).
+- The Sun connect on 1.3 more three-pointers when playing at home (7.8 per game) than on the road (6.5).
+They also shoot a better percentage at home (40.6% in home games compared to 33.6% on the road).

-- In 2023 Connecticut is averaging 6.1 three-pointers conceded at home and 7.1 away, allowing 31% shooting from deep at home compared to 31.6% away.
+- This year, Connecticut averages 6.2 three-pointers allowed at home and 7.1 on the road (while conceding 31.6% shooting from distance both at home and on the road).

 Sun Moneyline and ATS Records